Monday, June 5, 2023

 In Columbia, he supported the local arts by advocating for the establishment of a theater and promoting the work of local artists, including Charles Demuth, who painted several portraits of him.

-Kauffman authored 44 novels, some of which are available from Amazon, and some contain references to Columbia.
+Kauffman authored numerous novels, some of which are available from Amazon.
+Some contain references to Columbia.
 He also wrote screenplays for nine films based on his works.
 His novel The House of Bondage, which examined prostitution, was made into a 1914 film.

 Novels by Reginald Wright Kauffman